Lessinia: Architecture

-Of particular interest are the small villages, surrounded by their dozens of contrade, comprising from two up to fifty dwellings, in the most mountainous part, above 800 m above sea level.
-In these contexts, the use of stone by taking advantage of the great availability of such material through quarries, compared to the more scarce availability of construction timber, has given rise to a peculiar feature.
-The dry-stone walls and the roofs of the houses are composed of stone slabs, reflecting the type of construction of the many huts.
-The floors of the houses, even after necessary renovations, have often been maintained with stone, with the ever-present fireplace inside and massive wooden beams to support the upper floors.

-Stone was, in addition, used for boundary walls, wash houses, and when carved it was transformed into crosses and religious shrines often depicting the Passion of Christ or the Virgin Mary.
-Also widespread were the icehouses.
-Now abandoned, the most well-known and well maintained is that of Grietz, circular in shape, on the road connecting Bosco Chiesanuova with San Giorgio.
+Of particular interest are the small villages and their many contrade, consisting of two to fifty dwellings, in the mountain areas above 800 m above sea level.
+In these contexts, the extensive availability of stone through quarries, combined with the scarcer availability of construction timber, produced a distinctive architectural character.
+Dry-stone walls and house roofs are made of stone slabs, reflecting the construction type of many mountain huts.
+House floors, even after restoration, often preserve stone, with an internal fireplace and large wooden beams supporting the upper floors.
+Stone was also used for boundary walls, washhouses and, when carved, crosses and religious shrines depicting the Passion of Christ or the Virgin Mary.